Cloud Ops All things related to operating in the cloud.

 The uniting factor is that these are not jobs but tasks or projects, performed remotely and on-demand by people who are not employees but independent workers.” – Sarah O’Connor

 Cloud platforms connecting people and problems include the following:

 Hachi 178: For 5,000 JPY you get 15 minutes with a photographer and end up with the 10 best shots.
 You only get digital files.
 It is great for people who need professional photos for linkedin + websites and other social media.

 Raksul: This company acts as a cloud-based mediator between customers and thousands of printers across Japan.
 You can order your business cards, and just about any other printed materials, through this site.
 English language backgrounder here.

 Broadsoft – One number.
 Across devices.
 Powerful applications.
 Available in Japan.

 Dialpad – The business phone system reinvented.
 Dialpad makes it easy and affordable to plug every employee into your business with the world’s most innovative phone system.
-This will be available in Japan soon as they recently signed an agreement with SoftBank and established a Japan subsidiary.
+This became available in Japan in late 2016 after Dialpad signed an agreement with SoftBank and established a Japan subsidiary.